Our voluntary Board of Trustees meets five times per year, with executive staff present.

 Shirley Cramer CBE

-Shirley is Chief Executive of the Royal Society for Public Health & Institute of Healthcare Management and is an experienced voluntary sector leader in both the UK and the USA and has also held non-executive positions in both countries in the public and voluntary sectors.
-She was Chief Executive of Dyslexia Action, the UK’s leading independent provider of services for individuals with dyslexia and other specific learning difficulties for over a decade.
-Prior to RSPH she was Interim Chief Executive of Alzheimer’s Research UK for six months and worked on the ‘Dementia Challenge’.
+She sits on our Audit and Risk and HR Remuneration Committee, playing a key role in driving ARUK’s strategy and excellence.
+She is currently Chief Executive of the Royal Society for Public Health and is an experienced voluntary sector leader in both the UK and the USA.
+She was previously Chief Executive of Dyslexia Action, the UK’s leading independent provider of services for individuals with dyslexia and other specific learning difficulties for over a decade.
 She is Chair of the thinktank, British Future.